Wolfgang Pauli

-Wolfgang Ernst Pauli (/ˈpɔːli/ PAW-lee; /de/; 25 April 1900 – 15 December 1958) was an Austrian–Swiss theoretical physicist and a pioneer of quantum mechanics.
+Wolfgang Ernst Pauli (Note: /ˈpɔːli/ PAW-lee or /ˈpaʊli/ POW-lee; /de/) (25 April 1900 – 15 December 1958) was an Austrian theoretical physicist and a pioneer of quantum mechanics.
 In 1945, after having been nominated by Albert Einstein, Pauli received the Nobel Prize in Physics "for the discovery of the Exclusion Principle, also called the Pauli Principle".
 The discovery involved spin theory, which is the basis of a theory of the structure of matter.

-To preserve the conservation of energy in beta decay, Pauli proposed the existence of a small neutral particle, dubbed the neutrino by Enrico Fermi, in 1930.
+To preserve the conservation of energy in beta decay, Pauli proposed the existence of a small neutral particle, dubbed the "neutrino" by Enrico Fermi, in 1930.
 Neutrinos were first detected in 1956.

 Biography

-Family

 Wolfgang Ernst Pauli was born on 25 April 1900 in Vienna, the son of Wolfgang Josef Pauli (né Pascheles) and Bertha Camilla Schütz.
 His sister was Hertha Pauli, a writer and actress.
 His middle name was given in honor of his godfather, physicist Ernst Mach.
 His paternal grandparents were from prominent Jewish families of Prague; his great-grandfather was the Jewish publisher Wolf Pascheles.
-Bertha was raised in her mother's Roman Catholic religion; her father was Jewish writer Friedrich Schütz.
+Bertha was raised in her mother's Roman Catholic faith; her father was Jewish writer Friedrich Schütz.
 Pauli was also raised as a Roman Catholic.

-Education

 Pauli attended the Döblinger-Gymnasium in Vienna, graduating with distinction in 1918.
 Two months later, he published his first paper, on Albert Einstein's theory of general relativity.
-He studied under Arnold Sommerfeld at the University of Munich, where he received his Ph.D. in 1921 with a thesis on the quantum theory of ionized diatomic hydrogen (H_{2}^{+}).
+He studied under Arnold Sommerfeld at LMU Munich, where he received his Ph.D. in 1921 with a thesis on the quantum theory of ionized diatomic hydrogen (H_{2}^{+}).

 Sommerfeld asked Pauli to review the theory of relativity for the Encyclopedia of Mathematical Sciences.
 Two months after receiving his doctorate, Pauli completed the article, which came to 237 pages.
 Einstein praised it and published it as a monograph.
 It remains a standard reference on the subject.

 Pauli spent a year at the University of Göttingen as an assistant to Max Born, and the following year at the University of Copenhagen.